 There are several different variations of the Burberry tartan; the most popular is recognized by its tan or cream color, black and white intersecting stripes, narrow red accent stripes and the Knight insignia.

 At a certain point in Burberry’s history, this pattern became a victim of its own popularity.
 Copied from the elegant trench coat lining, the tartan was boldly pasted on the outside of garments and accessories.
-Aspiring fashionistas, such as Daniella Westbrook in this famous tabloid photo, were covering themselves in Burberry plaid and making the brand look cheap.
+Aspiring fashionistas were covering themselves in Burberry plaid and making the brand look cheap.

 Things changed in 2006, when Angela Ahrendts became CEO of Burberry.
 With Ahrendts at the helm, the company’s status as a world class luxury brand was gradually restored.
 Today’s Burberry exudes sophistication, subtle style and high end appeal, all of which have helped to position their products as exclusive yet mainstream.